orangejuice/blog/data/activity/book-西厢记-2005/record.en.md

   subtitle: Wang Shifu / 2005 / Shanxi Ancient Books Publishing House
 ---

-Indeed, the original text is quite a charming tale, but a bit hard to chew on.
-It's such a pity.
-Thankfully, the translation is fantastic, with a unique flavor.
-The story of Zhang Sheng and Cui Yingying has been held in the hearts and minds of numerous generations, being dreamt about and savoring its fantasy.
-Now that it has come into my hands, it feels quite dreamlike.
-However, this kind of love, as bitter as it is beautiful, contributes greatly to an accomplished life.
-How many possess the talents, ambitions, luck, and beauty, enjoy the company of silver-tongued and just matchmakers, or have the determination and seriousness of the characters in the play?
-Most people can likely only sigh in awe of such a poignant and beautiful love story.
-These passionate characters are likely to have experienced bitterness, probably to be let down in the end.
-This is also why true love is so precious and why the romance of the West Chamber continues to be passed down.
+Truly a charming tale, the original text is a bit challenging to digest, which is a pity, but fortunate that the translation is also wonderfully flavored.
+The story of Zhang Sheng and Cui Yingying has been cherished and imagined by many generations, and reaching my hands today, it feels like a dream.
+Although this love is bitter and beautiful, creating a proud and fulfilling life, few have the talent, ambition, luck, and striking beauty, nor the eloquent and righteous matchmaker or the persistence and seriousness of the characters in the drama.
+Most people can only look up and sigh at the grand joys and pains of such love.
+Such passionate characters, perhaps after enduring hardships, are ultimately let down.
+This is also why beautiful love is rare, and why 'The Romance of the Western Chamber' continues to be treasured today.